-AARP puts out a $10/month emergency cell phone plan that the homeless – many of them older people – might afford.
+AARP puts out a $10/month emergency cell phone plan that the homeless and the elderly might be able to afford.

 T-Mobile offers a $20 pay-as-you-go phone with a free 10 minutes and the homeless purchase minutes as they are able.

-In Columbus, public venues have the standard drop buckets for donating eyeglasses to the needy, but they have added buckets for donating cell phones as well.
+In my city, public venues have the standard drop buckets for donating eyeglasses to the needy, but they have added buckets for donating cell phones as well.
 This is from where many homeless persons gain their phones.
-For complainers, I must ask what is the crime in that?
-Some of them say the homeless are lazy and do not want to work.
-In some cases, I say, “True” but this is the minority report.

 A True Story About a Helpful Cellphone